-Students are generally weak mathematically and not well motivated.
+Students are not too strong mathematically and not always well motivated.
 They have a strong desire to see applications of this material.
-They also have a strong dislike for formalism and only barely follow the simplest proofs.
+They also have a dislike for formalism and often bring quite a bit of computer experience to the course, i.e. a "how-to-solve-it" approach.

-Elementary Matrix Algebra with Linear Programming by Painter and Yantis matrices - arithmetic, inverse, transpose, rank; systems of equations - homogeneous and nonhomogeneous; vector spaces - Rn, independence, spanning sets, basis; determinants - elementary properties, cofactors; Eigenvalues and Eigenvectors; Quadratic forms; Linear transformations; applications - Markov chains, linear programming.
+Elementary Matrix Algebra with Linear Programming by Painter and Yantis Suggested course content:

+matrices - arithmetic, inverse, transpose, rank; systems of equations - homogeneous and nonhomogeneous; vector spaces - Rn, independence, spanning sets, basis; determinants - elementary properties, cofactors; Eigenvalues and Eigenvectors; Quadratic forms; Linear transformations; applications - Markov chains, linear programming.

-Course coordinator: Bostwick F. Wyman Spring 1977
+Course coordinator: Bostwick Wyman Summer, 1978

-^{} indicates topics which must be included
+indicates topics which must be included

-501 - A. 4 Cr.
-502 - W. 4 Cr.
-503 - Sp.
-4 Cr.
+501 A. 4 Cr.

+502 W. 4 Cr.

+503 4 Cr.